striezel/simple-chess/pgn-reader/readme.md

 Supported program options:

 ```
-  --help | -?      - displays this help message and quits
+  --help | -?      - Displays this help message and quits.
-  --version | -v   - show version information
+  --version | -v   - Shows version information and quits.
-  --pgn FILENAME   - sets the path for the Portable Game Notation file that
+  --pgn FILENAME   - Sets the path for the Portable Game Notation file that
                      will be read.
 This parameter is mandatory.
-  --delay N        - sets the delay between moves to N milliseconds.
+  --delay N        - Sets the delay between moves to N milliseconds.
                      The default value is 1000, i.e. one second.
 ```